evrythng/evrythng-mqtt.js/README.md

 It adds MQTT support to any resource, allowing to *publish*, *subscribe* and *unsubscribe* to the resource's topics easily.

 **evrythng-mqtt.js** is only available for Node.js as a NPM package.
-For browsers, another plugin supporting WebSockets is coming shortly.
+For browsers, consider using [evrythng-ws.js](https://github.com/evrythng/evrythng-ws.js).

 ## Installation